-The MA programme in Philosophy has the following objectives:
+The one-year MA programme in Philosophy consists of the following specialisations:

 with respect to knowledge, understanding and their applications

 1. to impart scholarly knowledge, insight, methods, and skills in the field of philosophy, building on the foundations laid in the BA-programme in Philosophy;

 2. to impart a scholarly attitude, which is characterized by the student’s capacity to:

 engage in individual and independent academic thought and action;

 write academic reports;